What is medical bankruptcy?

 • Posted on: 21 Dec 2022

-• Medical bankruptcy is the legal process of declaring bankruptcy due to medical bills.
-More than one-third of Americans have difficulty paying their medical bills and are at risk for medical bankruptcy.
+• Medical bankruptcy is the official legal procedure of declaring bankruptcy brought on by medical expenses.
+More than one-third of Americans find it difficult to pay for their medical costs, they run the danger of medical bankruptcy.

 What does medical bankruptcy mean?